How Certificates Use Digital Signatures

 This almost works.
 There's a flaw, though, called the "man-in-the- middle" attack.
 It works like this.
 An eavesdropper situates himself in between the sender and the recipient.
 When the would-be recipient transmits his own public key, the eavesdropper intercepts it and replaces it with his own public key.
 The sender, none the wiser, uses this fake public key to encrypt his data.
 The eavesdropper decrypts it using his own private key, re-encrypts using the recipients public key, and sends it on its way.
 Neither the sender nor the receiver can detect this, and the whole point of using encryption has been defeated - any sufficiently motivated attacker can listen in on any seemingly secure conversation.

 The best known solution to this problem is what's referred to as a "public key infrastructure" (PKI).
 At the heart of a PKI is a set of trusted authorities who can vouch for the validity of a public key.
-In this way, if you get a public key from Bob, you just need to check with the trusted authority whether or not this is really Bob's private key.
+In this way, if you get a public key from Bob, you just need to check with the trusted authority whether or not this is really Bob's public key.
 If it's been replaced by a man in the middle, the authority will detect this and warn you.

 All well and good, but how do you establish the trust relationship with the authorities in the first place?
 How do you know that you're talking to an authority and not yet another man-in-the-middle?
 The answer, again, is centered around public keys — but this time, the purposes are reversed.
 Just as a public key can be used to encrypt data for the entity that holds the private key, a private key can be used to prove ownership of a public key.
 Instead of the sender encrypting the data with the public key, the asserting party (the one with the private key) encrypts a bit of data with the private key, and sends both that data (in the clear) and the encrypted data itself.
 As it turns out, public-key cryptography works in such a way that only the holder of the private key can do this - so if you have access to the public key, you can use it to decrypt the data.
 If it matches the "token" data, then you can be assured that it was generated by the holder of the private key.
 Such a token/encrypted data pair is called a digital signature.
 This works, conceptually at least, like a handwritten signature.
 Only one person can generate such a handwritten signature (we hope), and that person is assumed to have read over the paper that he's signing.
 He signs it in ink so that it becomes part of the document, and a future third party can verify the signature to assert that the document was written (or at least authorized) by the signer.